aaronpenne/mark-forster-archive/README.md

 # Mark Forster Archive

-A comprehensive memorial archive of Mark Forster's productivity blog, preserving his influential work on time management systems like Autofocus, Do It Tomorrow, and Final Version Perfected (FVP).
+A comprehensive archive of Mark Forster's productivity blog, preserving his influential work on time management systems like Autofocus, Do It Tomorrow, and Final Version Perfected (FVP).

 ## 🌐 View the Archive